mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 }
 ```

-Note - I'm starting to omit code so that we don't have massive repeated code snippets in the article.
+I'm starting to omit code so that we don't have massive repeated code snippets in the article.
 If you get lost, hop down to the bottom of this section and check out the code sandbox.
 Now, to finish off our mapping, let's add in some doors:

 ```js
 export default class DungeonScene extends Phaser.Scene {